AVSystem/developer-zone/docs/Coiote_IoT_DM/multi_firmware_update.md

     ![Select component](images/select-component.png)

+    !!! note
+        In this example, the modem firmware of the nRF9160 SiP is being updated using the delta update file: `mfw_nrf9160_update_from_1.3.3_to_1.3.4.bin` which is provided by [Nordic](https://www.nordicsemi.com/Products/Development-hardware/nRF9160-DK/Download?lang=en#infotabs).

 1. Upload the **firmware image**.

     ![Upload Firmware Image](images/upload.png)

 1. Choose between **Pull** and **Push**:

     * **Pull method** (recommended): The LwM2M Client receives the URI of the file that is to be downloaded and pulls the file from it.